DataDog/integrations-core/haproxy/README.md

 ##### Metric collection

-1. Add this configuration block to your `haproxy.d/conf.yaml` file to start gathering your [Haproxy Metrics](#metrics):
+1. Add this configuration block to your `haproxy.d/conf.yaml` file to start gathering your [HAProxy Metrics](#metrics):

    ```yaml
    init_config: